moorepants/dissertation/_sources/davisbicycle.txt

 The analog accelerometers and rate gyros typically have specifications for the sensitivity and the zero bias, where both are ratiometric (i.e. scale with respect to the supply voltage).
-The sensitivty gives the linear relationship of the output voltage for a given acceleration or rate.
+The sensitivity gives the linear relationship of the output voltage for a given acceleration or rate.
 The zero bias is the output voltage of the sensor for zero acceleration or rate for a given supply voltage.